-Office Hours: Thu 11am - noon, Wed 10am - 11:00am and by appointment

-Availability: Phone response will be within an hour if a message is left, weekday emails will generally be responded to within a day.
+Office Hours: Tue/Thu 11am - noon (right after class), Wed 10am - 11:30am and by appointment Availability: Phone response will be within an hour if a message is left, weekday emails will generally be responded to within a day.
+You can also send class questions or feedback anonymously to Dr. Trujillo at https://goo.gl/forms/BSvNSPSML7WXMzm22.